Does your baby’s adorable button nose suddenly resemble a leaky faucet? If so, don’t fret. Babies are prone to nasal congestion for many reasons.

 The good news is that, more often than not, sniffles will pass on their own.
 In the meantime, there are plenty of ways to soothe those stuffy noses.

 Recognizing a stuffy sniffer might seem like a no-brainer, but were you aware that there are often symptoms that can go overlooked?
-Aside from apparent discharge and sniffling, your baby might be nasally congested if she is
+Aside from the apparent discharge and sniffling, your baby might be nasally congested if she is:

 Does it seem like your newborn was born with a stuffed up nose?
 Don’t worry; this is more common than you might think.